plkmo/NLP_Toolkit/README.md

 3. XLNet

 ### Format of datasets files
-The training data (default: train.csv) should be formatted into two columns “text” and “label” respectively, with rows being the documents index. “text” contains the raw text and “label” contains the corresponding label (integers 0, 1, 2… depending on the number of classes)
+The training data (default: train.csv) should be formatted into two columns 'text' and 'label' respectively, with rows being the documents index. 'text' contains the raw text and 'label' contains the corresponding label (integers 0, 1, 2... depending on the number of classes)

-The infer data (default: infer.csv) should be formatted into at least one column “text” being the raw text and rows being the documents index.
-Optional column “label” can be added and --train_test_split argument set to 1 to use infer.csv as the test set for model verification.
+The infer data (default: infer.csv) should be formatted into at least one column 'text' being the raw text and rows being the documents index.
+Optional column 'label' can be added and --train_test_split argument set to 1 to use infer.csv as the test set for model verification.

 ### Running the model
 Run classify.py with arguments below.